Anglo, Xstrata, BHP approve Cerrejon expansion

-LONDON Anglo American (AAL.L), Xstrata XTA.L and BHP Billiton (BLT.L) (BHP.AX) have approved a $1.3 billion expansion of the Cerrejon mine, home to one of the world's largest coal deposits, in Colombia.
+LONDON Anglo American (AAL.L), Xstrata XTA.L and BHP Billiton (BLT.L) (BHP.AX) have approved a $1.3 billion (787.0 million pounds) expansion of the Cerrejon mine, home to one of the world's largest coal deposits, in Colombia.

 The diversified miners said on Thursday they would invest equal amounts in the project that will increase production and export capacity by 8 million tonnes per annum (mtpa) to 40 mtpa by the end of 2015.